 This is another rich source of vitamin B5 aka Pantothenic acid.
 It is estimated that one cup of mushroom has 1.3 mg or 13% of Pantothenic acid.

 If combined with other sources like meat liver, you can be assured of an adequate amount of vitamin B5 per day.
-Several servings of mushrooms cups per day will definitely meet the required daily value of Pantothenic acid.
+Several servings of mushroom cups per day will definitely meet the required daily value of Pantothenic acid.

 Just drink one cup of yogurt to get 14 percent of Pantothenic acid.
 With 1.3/5 mg recommended for daily consumption, you are very close to meeting the necessary amount if you combine it with other foods.